FRIENDS OF GLENDINNING

-Glendinning House opens in Newton Abbot to students in September 2020*, it is a school for children aged from 7 to 19 with social interaction and communication needs including those on the Autism Spectrum.
+The Friends of Glendinning raise funds to support the Glendinning Academy in Newton Abbot a school for children aged from 7 to 19 with social interaction and communication needs including those on the Autism Spectrum.

 Providing hospice care for children with life-limiting conditions.
 Respite and short breaks for their families, emergency care & palliative care, given at three wonderful children's hospices; Little Bridge House in Devon, Charlton Farm in Somerset, and Little Harbour in Cornwall.

 30 years of creating memories to cherish 2021 is an incredibly special year for Children’s Hospice South West, as they mark 30 years since they were founded by Eddie and Jill Farwell in 1991.
 Since then, thousands of families with a seriously ill child have been welcomed through the hospice doors as part of their journey, finding a haven of care, support, and friendship.

 This support group helps families with children and adults who have RTS.